anishLearnsToCode/hackerrank-data-structures/CONTRIBUTING.md

 ```markdown
 [![Python](icon-link)](this link will be filled by the author if the pull request is accepted)
 ```

-## Style Guide
-We wish that other people an unerstand and learn from the cde that is given in this repository, hence code that is legible, properly indented with good function names and variable names, with clear flow that makes understanding the algorithm easy will be highly appreciated.

-The submitted code must also pass all test cases of the given probelm on HackerRank (obviosuly 😉).
-Happy Coding 🐱‍👤

 For the icon link refer to the table below to obtain the link for a specific programming language: